thinktomorrow/url/README.md

 ```

 The `localize` method also accepts a second parameter to enlist all available locales.
 In the case that passed url
-contains any of these locales, it will be properly stripped off first.
+contains any of these locales, the existing locale will be replaced by the new locale.
 ```php
 Url::fromString('http://example.com/en/foobar')
     ->localize('fr', ['en','fr'])